MarioChvx/personal-blog/content/blogs/improve_dnf.md

 defaultyes=True
 ```

-Then may be you want to update your system `sudo dnf update`
+Then you should update your system `sudo dnf update`

 ## Non-free software

 ### rpmfusion

 During the set up of Fedora just after installing the assistant asks you if you want to allow non-free software, that means that proprietary software can be installed on your system.
-If you allow it jump to the next point.
+If you have allow it jump to the next point, rpmfussion is already enabled on your system.

-If you don't know non-free software include important packages like nivida drivers, nouveau drivers works but not as good, thats only one example there are many more such as obs, ffmpeg, steam, etc.
+If you haven't heard about non-free software it is a category of software that include important packages like NVIDIA drivers (nouveau drivers works but not as good) and others such as obs, ffmpeg, steam, etc.

 To add rpmfussion run the next command: